Skin gambling and interactive entertainment: the trouble with skin in the game

 The Gambling Commission has made it clear that tackling skin gambling is one of its priorities, and that it expects the interactive entertainment industry to play a part in addressing the problem.
 Its initial focus is likely to be on third party skin gambling sites which enable activities that “feel” like traditional online gambling (for example, casino-style games) and which are being used by, or targeted towards, children.

 The interactive entertainment industry will need to respond effectively to address the issue.
 However, any action needs to be carefully considered.
-For example, the sender of a cease and desist letter will need to fully understand the legal basis on which they are asking the recipient to stop.
-Valve’s approach may not work, or necessarily be the best, for all companies.
-It is also necessary to think about other business issues, such as what will happen when if the skin gambling site complies and shuts down, resulting in users potentially losing high-value skin inventory which they have accumulated over time.
+For example, the sender of a cease and desist letter will need to fully understand the legal basis on which they are asking the recipient to cease and desist.
+Valve’s cease and desist approach may not work for all companies, or may not necessarily be the best approach.
+It is also necessary to think about other business issues, including what will happen when if the skin gambling site complies and shuts down, resulting in users potentially losing high-value skin inventory which they have accumulated over time.
 This could result in negative publicity amongst the gaming community.